upstream-se/guidebook-draft/docs/meta/operational-governance/templates/container-page-template/index.md

 ```

-Notes for contributors:
 - Remove navigation entries that do not exist.
 - Do not reorder navigation entries.
 - Do not paraphrase descriptors.
 - Replace all placeholders before publication.
--Do not include complementary or contextual links in the “Where to go next” section.
+- Do not include complementary or contextual links in the “Where to go next” section.

 ## Summary